A number of volunteering roles within the library are available:

 We offer volunteer placements for the Duke of Edinburgh bronze, silver and gold awards.
 A regular time commitment is required as these places are in great demand and are offered on a first come first served basis.
 You will be asked to help with routine library tasks such as shelving, helping people operate the self-service machines, presenting notice boards and finding books.
-You may be offered some project work depending on the level.
+You may be offered some project work.
+If you volunteer during the summer you will support the Summer Reading Challenge.
 At the end of your time with us we will complete the required assessment for the award.

-Fill in an expression of interest form to let us know if you would like to volunteer towards your award.
+Fill in an expression of interest form to let us know if you would like to volunteer towards your award with us.